dfm/emcee/docs/tutorials/autocorr.rst

 dangerously over-confident estimates.
 For comparison, we have also plotted the :math:`\tau = N/50` line to show that, once the estimate crosses that line, The estimates are starting to get more reasonable.
-This suggests that you probably shouldn’t trust any estimate of :math:`\tau` unless you have more than :math:`F\times\tau` samples for some :math:`F \ge 50`.
+This suggests that you probably shouldn't trust any estimate of :math:`\tau` unless you have more than :math:`F\times\tau` samples for some :math:`F \ge 50`.
 Larger values of :math:`F` will be more conservative, but they will also (obviously) require longer chains.